rgc-exists/ObjectsToImage/about.md

 # Note About Colors with Blending
 **Doing additive blending on a transparent background is physically impossible.**
-As such, the mod has a ***SETTING*** (on by default for now) that approximates the opacity for objects with blending using a makeshift method.
+As such, the mod has an option that approximates the opacity for objects with blending using a makeshift method.
+The mod will ask you if you want to enable it each time you export.

-***I made this option in a rush.
-It's barely tested, so it MIGHT be better to have it off.***
-Or maybe the best option changes based on the individual images you're changing.
-Who knows.
+***The option appears to be better for some images, but worse for others.
+It just depends.***

 *The method with which it does this, which is taking the highest of the R, G, and B values and setting the opacity to that, is pretty makeshift.
 If anyone has a better idea, feel free to suggest it or make a [Pull Request](https://github.com/rgc-exists/ObjectsToImage).*